eiiot/railmap/README.md

 Built with MapBox, OpenStreetMap, and Browserify

-Interested in the Data?
+Interested in the geo-data?
 View it [here](https://github.com/EliotHertenstein/railmap-data)